 One slight weakness is the lack of a dedicated audit on the Green Cash Account, either by an external auditor or independent internal unit.
-However, the use of green bond proceeds was part of a general audit and budgetary analysis conducted by Poland's Supreme Audit Office.
-Furthermore, the issuer received an annual compliance review from an external organisation (Sustainalytics) to confirm that the use of proceeds met the project eligibility categories outlined in the green bond framework.
+However, the use of green bond proceeds is expected to be part of a general audit and budgetary analysis conducted by Poland's Supreme Audit Office.

-Factor 4: Management of Proceeds Yes No Bond proceeds are segregated and separately tracked on an accounting basis or via a method by which proceeds are earmarked • Application of proceeds is tracked by environmental category and project type • Robust process for reconciling planned investments against actual allocations • Clear eligibility rules for investment of cash balances • Audit by external organization or independent internal audit unit • Factor Score 2
+Factor 4: Management of Proceeds Yes No Bond proceeds are segregated and separately tracked on an accounting basis or via a method by which proceeds are earmarked ٠ Application of proceeds is tracked by environmental category and project type ٠ Robust process for reconciling planned investments against actual allocations ٠ Clear eligibility rules for investment of cash balances • Audit by external organization or independent internal audit unit ٠ Factor Score 2